 Find out when Reea releases more goodies!

 Three in five women have suffered abuse at the hands of someone who was supposed to love them.
 Some of this abuse began in childhood.
 The scars of physical, emotional and psychological abuse stay with us for a lifetime, affect all our relationships and get handed down from one generation to the next.
 We teach our daughters how to be women, not by what we say but by what we do.
-Helping women to heal, will help heal the World.
-This Course is one small step.
+Healing ourselves will help heal the World.

 No-one else has the power to make you think or feel anything…only you can do that.
 Other people don’t make us feel bad, they may have done something that was unkind, hurtful or completely mean but how you responded to that is all about you and not about them.
 You do not take responsibility for someone else’s actions, they are responsible for their own behavior but you are responsible for your response to it.